-This site was, in no small way, inspired by that is hunter schafer dating.
+This site was, in no small way, inspired by that classic Ant Farm event and video.
 The first use of the phrase “Media Burn” was in a monograph and book proposal by Tom Weinberg in 1969.
 It is still in process.

 One of our heroes is Studs Terkel, whose ability to portray the stories of “ordinary” people is our model.
 We are lucky to have several hundred videos featuring Studs, donated from his personal collection.

 Media Burn is a project of the Fund for Innovative TV.
 FITV is a 501(c)3 nonprofit organization that was founded in 1990 with a mission to produce and distribute independent documentary video and television that exposes audiences to diverse points of view.
 FITV has produced many award-winning television series, including THE 90’s, Chicago Slices, and Weekend TV, and dozens of documentaries.

 The creation of this site, including database, archiving, digitizing, website design and grunt work has been a labor of love, nurtured by Tom Weinberg, Sara Chapman, Carolyn Faber, Eric Kramer, our board of directors, hundreds of interns, and the contributions, mostly voluntary, from dozens more.